Teaching Reading Fluency in Structured Literacy

 Building Fluency: Accuracy Comes First

 Fluency instruction should always begin with accuracy.
 Early readers need strong word recognition and decoding skills before working on speed.
 Once accuracy is in place, the next step is helping children read sentences in a natural, “talk-like” rhythm.
-For younger students, fluency practice can even start with short, familiar phrases.
+For younger students, fluency practice can start with short, familiar phrases.
+For older children, teachers or tutors would check both accuracy and reading rate before deciding where to focus instruction.

 Key Takeaway